jwang-c/Postprocessing-using-LCuts/README.md

 ## Acknowledgments
 Thanks for the support from Virginia Image and Video Analysis (VIVA) Lab.

-Thanks for the data and biological/chemical support from the Cell imaging at Nano scale Lab, University of Viriginia.
+Thanks for the data and biological/chemical knowledge support from the Cell imaging at Nano scale Lab, University of Viriginia.